 Anyone who isn’t a United States citizen is required to have a lawful immigrant or non-immigrant status when they are in this country.

-Lawful immigrant status is considered to be a “pathway to citizenship” because a lawful permanent resident may be eligible to become a citizen through the naturalization process if they meet the legal requirements such as good moral character, continuous residence in the US for a sufficient length of time without trips abroad longer than 6 months during that period, and the ability to speak and write in basic English and to answer some questions about the United States’ history and government.
+Lawful immigrant status is considered to be a “pathway to citizenship” because a lawful permanent resident may be eligible to become a citizen through the naturalization process if they meet the legal requirements such as good moral character, continuous residence in the US for a sufficient length of time without trips abroad longer than 6 months, and the ability to speak and write in basic English and to answer some questions about the United States’ history and government.

-To obtain status as a lawful permanent resident, a foreign citizen must pass criminal and medical background checks and must satisfy the requirements of one of the “pathways” to permanent residence, such as having a qualifying US citizen or permanent resident family member petition for them, having appropriate business or investment plans, proving they need protection under asylum or refugee laws, or they were lucky enough to “win” the diversity visa “green card lottery” that selects applicants from qualifying countries at random each year.
+To obtain status as a lawful permanent resident, a foreign citizen must satisfy the requirements of one of the “pathways” to permanent residence, such as having a qualifying US citizen or permanent resident family member petition for them, having appropriate business or investment plans, proving they need protection under asylum or refugee laws, or they were lucky enough to “win” the diversity visa “green card lottery” that selects applicants from qualifying countries at random each year.

 Non-immigrants must obtain visas that may give permission to stay in the United States for limited periods of time, such as temporary for visitors for pleasure or business, students, professional workers, training programs, and other statuses that expire on certain dates or when the purpose for the approved visit ends.